 The Mormon Tabernacle Choir is an all-volunteer choral ensemble of 360 individuals, each with family and employment responsibilities.
 They have the unique musical experience of performing publicly each week on Music and the Spoken Word, a 30-minute program broadcast worldwide on radio, television, and live streamed over the internet.
 Including these weekly performances plus concerts, tours, and recordings, Choir members average 75 scheduled performances per year.
 The opportunity to share that music with others makes the hours of rehearsals and performances worth the effort.

-2018 Applications for Auditions will be available July 1
+The 2018 application period is now closed.
+Applications for 2019 auditions will be available on July 1, 2019.

 Applicants must meet several criteria for membership which include: